-An independent Planning Inspector will be appointed by the Secretary to examine the Local Plan.
-The Inspector’s role is to explore the issues raised and ensure that the Local Plan meets the legal requirements and that it is sound.
+An independent Planning Inspector will be appointed by the Secretary of State to examine the Local Plan.
+The Inspector’s role is to explore the issues raised during consultation and ensure that the Local Plan meets the legal requirements and that it is sound.
 The Inspector will only consider comments and representations submitted during the formal consultation period on the pre-submission Local Plan and representations submitted during this stage need to relate to the tests of soundness.
-It is also open to the inspector to consider any matter that they consider relevant to the plan - just because an issue has not been raised by representations does not mean that it will not be considered at examination.
-You should be specific as to why you consider the document to be unsound, what change(s) you are seeking, and why these changes would make the document sound.
+It is also open to the Inspector to consider any matter that they consider relevant to the plan - just because an issue has not been raised by representations does not mean that it will not be considered at examination.
+If you object to the plan you should be specific as to why you consider the document to be unsound, what change(s) you are seeking, and why these changes would make the document sound.
+You may find it useful to refer to the tests of soundness in making your comments as these will ensure that your comments can be considered as relevant to the examination.

 The authority must submit the Local Plan, relevant technical reports and studies, background evidence and any written representations made during the pre-submission consultation period to the Secretary of State for Communities and Local Government.
 The Secretary of State will then appoint an independent Planning Inspector to run the Examination.
 The authority will appoint a 'Programme Officer', who assists the Inspector with the administration and organisation of the Examination.
 You should make a note of the Programme Officer's contact details as they will be key to organising your involvement in the Examination.
 It is important to note that, similar to a judge, although the planning inspector is appointed by the Secretary of State (via the Planning Inspectorate) they will reach their own independent professional judgement on the Local Plan based on the evidence before them.